 11. SCF configures SPF with sensing processing rule and AF address.
 Sensing processing rule may indicate SPF how to process and transmit the sensing data, which is addressed by solutions to Key Issue #4.

-12. Sensing Entity/Entities obtain and transmit sensing data to SPF, and SPF performs the sensing data processing.
+12. Sensing Entity/Entities obtain and transmit sensing data to SPF and SPF performs the sensing data processing.

 13. SPF exposes the sensing result to AF with the AF address received in step 10 if data connection based exposure method is used.